rohe/oidctest/docs/OIDCtesting/OPtest/index.rst

 How to run OP testing using OIDCtest
 ====================================

-This tool is for testing an OpenID Connect Provider instance compliance with the standard.
+This tool is for testing an OpenID Connect Provider instances compliance with the standard.

 :Release: |release|